Winston-Lin/dziganto.github.io/_posts/2017-7-14-How-To-Ace-The-Data-Science-Interview.md

 **Interviewer:** You've got it!

-**Me:** Based on that information, I would recommend a logistic regression model.
+**Me:** Based on that information, I would recommend a Logistic Regression model.
 It outputs class probabilities so we can check that box.
 Additionally, it's a linear model so it runs much more quickly than lots of other models and it produces coefficients that are relatively easy to interpret.

 The point here is to ask enough pointed questions to get the necessary information you need to make an informed decision.
 The dialogue may go lot so of different ways but don't hesitate to ask clarifying questions.
 Get used to it because it's something you'll have to do on a daily basis when you're working as a DS in the wild!